 Where does my water come from?
 City of Pineville water Department customers are fortunate because they enjoy and abundant water supply from one source: the Carnahan Aquifer.
-The City has 10 wells that pull from this aquifer.
+The City has 11 wells that pull from this aquifer.
 As a final step, our water is chlorinated for disinfection purposes prior to sending it into the distribution system and into your home or business.

-The following are wells sites for your ground water sources:
+The following are our wells sites:

-J U 9 9 0 Well Well Source Well Well Source WELL AT LIBUSE GROUND WATER WELL AT WEBSTER GROUND WATER WELL AT ONEAL GROUND WATER WELL AT BRICE STREET GROUND WATER WELL AT LAKEVIEW GROUND WATER WELL AT RUBY STREET GROUND WATER WELL AT JEFFERSON HWY GROUND WATER WELL AT HWY 107 GROUND WATER HWY 3128 WELL, WEST GROUND WATER WELL AT JANET DRIVE GROUND WATER HWY 3128 WELL, EAST GROUND WATER
+Well Well Source Well Well Source WELL AT LIBUSE GROUND WATER WELL AT WEBSTER GROUND WATER WELL AT ONEAL GROUND WATER WELL AT BRICE STREET GROUND WATER WELL AT LAKEVIEW GROUND WATER WELL AT RUBY STREET GROUND WATER WELL AT JEFFERSON HWY GROUND WATER WELL AT HWY 107 GROUND WATER HWY 3128 WELL, WEST GROUND WATER WELL AT JANET DRIVE GROUND WATER HWY 3128 WELL, EAST GROUND WATER